 Let's discuss the most common lash issues addressed in a fill appointment.

-Pro tip #1: Pay attention to baby lashes and ensure you don't apply extensions that are too heavy for them.
-When covering the gaps, apply the shortest and thinnest lash extension you have.
-If the gap is still big, add two or three lash extensions on stronger lashes beside the baby lash to cover it.
 Pro tip #2: You may advise your client to take a break from lash extensions for about 12 weeks to make way for a new lash growth cycle.
 Suggest that they use a lash growth serum and take supplements to nurture their natural lashes.
-Always consider the best interest of your client's eye and lash health. |
+Always consider the best interest of your client's eye and lash health.

 Many salons have a prerequisite for booking a lash fill appointment—the client must have 40% of lash extensions remaining on their eyes for the appointment to be considered a fill.
 This is called the 40% rule.